Rental Inspection Photography FAQ Contact

 What is a rental inspection?

-A move-in / move-out inspection is a structured, room-by-room documentation of a rental property's condition — carried out at the beginning and end of a tenancy.
-The purpose is to create a reliable, retrievable record of how the property was handed over at move-in, and how it was returned at move-out.
+A move-in / move-out inspection is a structured, room-by-room documentation of a rental property's condition β€” carried out at the start and end of each tenancy.
+The purpose is to create a reliable, retrievable record of how the property was handed over at the start and returned at the end.

 The move-in inspection (Acta de Entrega) establishes the baseline.
 The move-out inspection (Acta de Salida) compares the current condition against that baseline.
-The difference between the two determines what happens to the security deposit.
+The difference between the two determines what happens to the deposit.

-Spanish rental law (LAU — Ley de Arrendamientos Urbanos) does not mandate a formal condition report — but without one, any deposit dispute reduces to conflicting testimony.
-A signed, dated, photo-documented inspection report is the only reliable basis for resolving disagreements.
+Spanish tenancy law (LAU β€” Ley de Arrendamientos Urbanos) does not formally require a condition report β€” but without one, any deposit dispute comes down to contradictory accounts.
+A signed, dated, photo-documented report is the only reliable basis for resolving disagreements.

-Five reasons it's essential
+Five reasons it is essential

-2 — Dispute prevention
+2 β€” Dispute prevention

-Most deposit disputes don't arise from bad faith — they arise from lack of evidence.
+Most deposit disputes don't arise from bad faith β€” they arise from a lack of evidence.
 A detailed, signed report eliminates most disagreements before they start.

-3 — Legal evidence
+3 β€” Legal evidence

 A signed, dated condition report is accepted as strong evidence in Spanish civil proceedings (juicio verbal).
-It doesn't replace a lawyer — but it gives both parties a clear reference point.
+It doesn't replace a lawyer β€” but it gives both parties a clear point of reference.

-4 — Clear expectations
+4 β€” Clear expectations

-The move-in inspection sets out exactly what condition the property was in.
-Both parties know what the return standard should be — no surprises at the end of the tenancy.
+The move-in inspection establishes exactly what condition the property was in.
+Both parties know what the return standard should be β€” no surprises at the end of the tenancy.

-Periodic interim inspections catch maintenance issues early — before small problems become expensive repairs.
-Essential for absentee and remote owners.
+Periodic inspections detect maintenance issues early β€” before small problems become costly repairs.
+Essential for non-resident owners.

-Normal wear and tear vs. actual damage
+Fair wear and tear vs. actual damage

-Under Spanish rental law, landlords cannot deduct normal wear and tear from the deposit.
-But what counts as normal wear — and what counts as chargeable damage?
-This distinction is often the core of a deposit dispute.
+Under Spanish tenancy law, landlords cannot deduct fair wear and tear from the deposit.
+But what counts as fair wear and tear β€” and what counts as chargeable damage?

-Normal wear and tear
+Fair wear and tear

 Cannot be charged to the tenant

-• Small carpet wear in high-traffic areas
+• Light carpet wear in high-traffic areas

 • Natural discolouration from sunlight